Constructing Semi-Directed Level-1 Phylogenetic Networks from Quarnets: Background

-Our reconstruction algorithms function by identifying features of a network from restrictions of the network to a smaller leaf set using the strategy described by Gross and Long \cite{gross} which we summarize as the Network Restriction Algorithm.
+Our reconstruction algorithms identify a network's features from network restrictions to a smaller leaf set, following the strategy outlined by Gross and Long \cite{gross}, which we summarize as the Network Restriction Algorithm.

-In general, a network $N$ \emph{displays} another network $N'$ if $N_{|supp(N')}=N'$.
-If we consider a set of restricted networks, then the network which displays all the restrictions is called the \emph{parent network}.
-The algorithms we propose allow a full reconstruction of a parent network given a specific set of restrictions.
+In general, a network $N$ \emph{displays} another network $N'$ if $N|_{supp(N')}=N'$.
+If we consider a set of restricted networks, a network that displays all the restrictions is called a \emph{parent network}.
+In general, a collection of restricted networks may have multiple parent networks.
+However, the results of \cite{huber2025sufficientreconstruct} can be interpreted as follows: the set of all displayed quarnets of a semi-directed level-1 network has a unique parent.

-This article focuses on restrictions to four leaves.
-When a network has exactly four leaves, we call it a \emph{quarnet}.
-Similar to supertree methods where 4-leaf quartets are the building blocks for any tree, we use 4-leaf quarnets as the building blocks for networks.
-Figure \ref{fig:quarnets} gives an example of a phylogenetic network and some of its restrictions.
-Every restriction to four leaves of any semi-directed network has the same semi-directed topology as one of the six quarnets shown in Figure \ref{fig:quarnets}.
+\begin{example} We consider a semi-directed phylogenetic network and six of its displayed quarnets in Figure~\ref{fig:quarnets}.
+The network displays 70 quarnets but only six semi-directed quarnet topologies up to relabeling the leaves.
+Every quarnet restriction of any semi-directed phylogenetic network shares the same semi-directed topology as one of these six quarnets.
+We refer to these topologies as quartet trees, single triangles, squares, and double triangles. \end{example}

 We denote a set of quarnets by $\mathcal{Q}$.
-If quarnets in a set can appear as restrictions of the same parent network, we say $\mathcal{Q}$ is a \emph{compatible} set of quarnets.
-We refer to the set of all quarnets displayed by a parent network $N$ as the \emph{complete quarnet set} which we denote $\mathcal{Q}(N)$.
-The goal of the main two algorithms in this article is to reverse this process by constructing a network from a complete quarnet set.
+If quarnets in a set can appear as restrictions of a shared parent network, we say $\mathcal{Q}$ is a \emph{compatible} set of quarnets.
+The set of all quarnets displayed by a parent network $N$ is called the \emph{complete quarnet set}, denoted by $\mathcal{Q}(N)$.
+If we want to consider all quarnets in $\mathcal Q$ that contain the leaf $x\in X$, we denote this subset by $\mathcal Q_x$.
+The two main algorithms in this article aim to reverse the restriction process by reconstructing a network from a complete quarnet set.